Enigmatic-Smile/docs/mobile-sdk/README.md

 ```

 ### Camera
-In order to allow scanning cards with the camera, make sure to add the key `NSCameraUsageDescription` to your app's Info.plist and set the value to a string describing why your app needs to use the camera (e.g. "Used for scanning credit cards.").
+In order to allow scanning cards with the camera, make sure to add the key `NSCameraUsageDescription` to your app’s Info.plist and set the value to a string describing why your app needs to use the camera (e.g. “Used for scanning credit cards”).
 <br/>

 ### Objective-C (skip for Swift projects)